alex-mas/react-components/readme.md

 - clone this repository locally
 - cd to the directory where the package.json lies
 - type 'npm run build'
-- require the desired files from the dist directory into your project (assuming you're using build tools such as webpack), otherwise just include a script tag in your html pointint to the files
+- require the desired files from the dist directory into your project (assuming you're using build tools such as webpack or other tools that make commonjs module syntax available in the browser), otherwise just include a script tag in your html pointint to the files

+## Styling components
+To style the components i've set up the css classes in most of the elements, so you can just require the component styles and build up on that
+I might switch to css in js in the future to make it simpler to use the components.

 ## TODO
 List of components that I will probably implement